 SAVING THE NORTH PACIFIC RIGHT WHALE

 Enormous, gentle, and playful, right whales have had the misfortune of being defined, even named, according to their value as hunted rather than living creatures.
 Whalers named the species thinking that these were the “right whales” to kill because they're slow swimmers, they swim within sight of shore, and their carcasses float.

 Though the North Pacific right whale has been considered officially endangered for almost 40 years, it long shared its Endangered Species Act listing with the North Atlantic right whale, thus not receiving the individual recognition and protection it deserved.
-But in 2008, in response to the Center's 2005 petition and 2006 lawsuit, the Service listed the whale as endangered as a distinct species, significantly increasing the whale’s legal protection and triggering requirements to prepare a recovery plan — which was finally published in January 2013, after much Center pressure — and take other measures for the species' conservation.
+But in 2008, in response to the Center's 2005 petition and 2006 lawsuit, the Service listed the whale as endangered as a distinct species, significantly increasing the species' legal protection and triggering requirements to prepare a recovery plan — which was finally published in 2013, after much Center pressure — and take other measures for the species' conservation.

 The Center also helps the whale by fighting threats it faces, including ocean noise, ship strikes and oil and gas development.
 A 2010 Center lawsuit, for example, helped cancel an oil and gas lease sale in Alaska's Bristol Bay, within the North Pacific right whale's critical habitat.